ToluAdegboyega/Form-Template-Search/README.md

 Please reach out if you would like to ask any questions on what I have done so far.
 Looking forward to hearing from you.

+P.S.: Running into CORS problems with the API.
+This affects rendering when the sorting feature is used.